Understanding Cutaneous Small Vessel Vasculitis: Symptoms, Causes, Diagnosis, and Treatment

 Diagnosis of CSVV begins with a thorough clinical evaluation, including a detailed medical history and physical examination.
 The following diagnostic tools and tests may be employed:

-• Skin biopsy: A biopsy of the affected skin is often performed to confirm the diagnosis.
+• Skin Biopsy: A biopsy of the affected skin is often performed to confirm the diagnosis.
 Histological examination reveals characteristic features such as leukocytoclastic vasculitis and perivascular infiltrates.

-• Laboratory tests: Blood tests may be conducted to assess inflammatory markers and kidney function and check for the presence of autoantibodies.
+• Laboratory Tests: Blood tests may be conducted to assess inflammatory markers and kidney function and check for the presence of autoantibodies.
 These tests help rule out systemic vasculitis and other conditions.

-• Imaging studies: In cases where systemic involvement is suspected, imaging studies such as X-rays or CT scans may be utilized to assess internal organ involvement.
+• Imaging Studies: In cases where systemic involvement is suspected, imaging studies such as X-rays or CT scans may be utilized to assess internal organ involvement.

-Treatment Options for Cutaneous Small Vessel Vasculitis
+What are the Treatment Options for Cutaneous Small Vessel Vasculitis?

 Management Strategies